physta/beautiful-jekyll/kinetic_collective.md

 ### The Kinetic Collective Model

-The Kinetic Colletive Model (KCM) developed in recent years improve the solution provided under the classical RTA.
+The Kinetic Collective Model (KCM) developed in recent years improve the solution provided under the classical RTA.
 The model, derived from the exact solution of the LBTE proposed by Guyer and Krumhansl, is based on the splitting of the collision operator in normal and resistive processes (<b>C = N + R </b>) when calculating the scattering matrix.
 As normal processes does not contribute directly to thermal resistance but redistribute momentum over all the phonon distribution,